h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to require RADIUS/1.1.
 The connections should be monitored after this change to ensure that the systems continue to remain connected.
 If there are connection issues, then the configuration should be reverted to using allow both "radius/1.0" and "radius/1.1" ALPN strings, until such time as the connection problems have been resolved.

-We reiterate that systems implementing this specification, but which are configured with setting that forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
+We reiterate that systems implementing this specification, but which are configured with setting that forbid RADIUS/1.1, will behave largely the same as systems which do not implement this specification.
+The only difference is that clients may send the ALPN name "radius/1.0".

 Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
 That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.

 While {{RFC7301}} does not discuss the possibility of the server sending a TLS alert of "no_application_protocol" (120) when the client does not use ALPN, we believe that this behavior is useful.
 As such, servers MAY send a a TLS alert of "no_application_protocol" (120) when the client does not use ALPN.